Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Phase space analysis

 We now continue to assume $c_2=0$ and $c_1 <0$ and restrict our attention to the physical region $0\leq z < z_0$, such that the inflationary point $D$ acts as the early-time repeller of the physical phase space.
 Trajectories following the heteroclinic orbit $D \rightarrow O \rightarrow C$ have a late-time evolution analogous to the standard minimally coupled quintessence scenario, with the matter couplings $\rho\, \ourG$ only modifying the early-time dynamics.
 The phase space and orbit for such a trajectory is given in Fig.~\ref{fig:2a}, and the corresponding evolution of the physical parameters is plotted in Fig.~\ref{fig:2b}.

 The most interesting feature displayed by the model is that the effective equation of state starts around $w_{\rm eff} =-1$ close to the de Sitter point $D$, then evolves towards a matter dominate state, $w_{\rm eff} = 0$, and ends at the scalar field potential point $C$ with $w_{\rm eff} = -1+\lambda^2/3 = -2/3$.
 Such a model allows for early and late-time accelerated expansion without the introduction of additional fields.
 However, it is also possible to reinterpret and express the non-minimal coupling as additional field content.
 It should be noted that the density parameters $\Omega_m$ and $\Omega_{\rm DE}$ diverge at early times when approaching the point $D$, as is evident from Tab.~\ref{tab:generalfixedpoints}.
+With the inclusion of a radiation component, such a model would be consistent with standard cosmological observations for certain parameter choices.
+It would therefore be particularly interesting to study inflationary scenarios in more detail for these energy density coupling models.